At least 7 dead as heavy rain lashes Karachi; commuters brave hours-long traffic jams

-At least seven people have been killed in rain-related incidents as a heavy downpour lashed Karachi on Tuesday as commuters in the city were stranded for hours in massive traffic gridlocks on main thoroughfares caused by rainwater accumulation.
+At least seven people were killed in rain-related incidents as heavy downpours lashed Karachi on Tuesday, leaving commuters stranded for hours in massive traffic jams as rainwater accumulated rapidly on the main thoroughfares of the megacity.

-Monsoon rains fall across the region from June to September, offering respite from the summer heat and are crucial to replenishing water supplies.
-However, heavy downpours also trigger urban flooding, deadly floods, landslides and displacement, particularly in vulnerable, poorly drained, or densely populated areas.
-The Meteorological Department had predicted rains in the city from this week.

-Internet tracking monitor Netblocks also said its metrics showed major disruption to internet connectivity across Pakistan with high impact to backbone operator PTCL.

-“Overall national connectivity is down to 20 per cent of ordinary levels,” it said.

-Rescue-1122 spokesperson Hassaanul Haseeb Khan told Dawn.com that four walls of a house collapsed due to heavy rains in Gulistan-i-Jauhar’s Block-12, with five family members buried underneath.
+Rescue-1122 spokesperson Hassaanul Haseeb Khan told Dawn.com that four walls of a house collapsed during heavy rains in Gulistan-i-Jauhar’s Block-12, with five family members buried underneath.

-He said the department’s Urban Search and Rescue Team arrived at the spot and retrieved the five from the debris but three of them had died on the spot, a fourth succumbed to wounds during treatment while the fifth person was admitted for treatment.
+He said the department’s Urban Search and Rescue Team arrived at the spot and retrieved the five from the debris, but three of them had died on the spot.
+A fourth succumbed to wounds during treatment, while the fifth person was being treated.
 He said all victims belonged to the same family.

-Haseeb said an eight-year old child was also killed when a wall of a house collapsed due to the rain in Orangi Town near Khalil Market.
+Haseeb said an eight-year old child was also killed when a wall of a house collapsed in Orangi Town near Khalil Market during the downpour.
 He said a Rescue 1122 team rushed to the spot and recovered the body, which was taken to Abbasi Shaheed Hospital.

-The spokesperson further said that a man died from an electric shock in North Karachi, adding that the body was taken to Abbasi Shaheed Hospital for legal formalities.
+The spokesperson also shared that a man had died from electrocution in North Karachi, adding that the body was taken to Abbasi Shaheed Hospital for legal formalities.

 In another incident, Haseeb said a man was burnt to death while two others suffered critical burn wounds when a fire erupted at a petrol pump in Malir.
-He told Dawn.com that the fire, suspected to be caused by a short circuit, occurred around 3:48pm at the petrol pump in Malir-15.
+He told Dawn.com that the fire, suspected to be caused by a short circuit, occurred around 3:48pm.

 Haseeb said both petrol pump staff and Malir Senior Superintendent of Police Abdul Khaliq Pirzada told the rescue team that a short circuit triggered the fire.